AdyWasHere/Swipe/README.md

 - Download the files from the repository.
 - Start Unity and Open the project.
 - On top of the screen there's a play button, press it to test the project
-- Later on we'll have a link to a Windoes version.
+- Later on we'll have a link to a Windows version.

 # Windows test version